angus-c/just/README.md

   * don't repeatedly access the same property, assign to a var
   * write es5
 * api
-  * keep the api it simple and intuitive
+  * keep the api simple and intuitive
   * avoid edge case arguments whenever possible
 * README
   * limit README to examples of each use case